mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/feedback-api-v2.md

 ## 2 Authentication {#authentication}

-Authentication for the Epics API uses a personal access token (PAT).
+Authentication for the Feedback API uses a personal access token (PAT).

 ### 2.1 Generating a PAT {#generate}

 To generate a PAT, see the [Personal Access Tokens](/community-tools/mendix-profile/user-settings/#pat) section in *User Settings*.

-Select the following as **Deployment Mendix Cloud** scopes:
+Select the following as **App Insights** scopes:

 * `mx:feedback:read` – to perform `GET` operations
 * `mx:feedback:write` – to perform all operations (`GET`, `POST`, `PUT`, and `DELETE`)